Firestone History, Family Crest & Coats of Arms

 Firestone Settlers in United States in the 19th Century

-- Becky Firestone, aged 23, who emigrated to the United States, in 1895
+- Becky Firestone, aged 23, who immigrated to the United States, in 1895

 Firestone Settlers in United States in the 20th Century

 - Bernhard Firestone, aged 36, who settled in America, in 1903

 - Henry Firestone, aged 41, who immigrated to the United States, in 1906